 Minneapolis is large and has quite a few neighborhoods but here’s roughly how the city is carved up.

 Downtown Minneapolis is aligned diagonally with the Mississippi River.
 Every other part of the city is defined by its location from Downtown.

 South Minneapolis is located south of Downtown, with the region of Southwest Minneapolis making up its core.

 Uptown is known for being the pricier part of the city with newer buildings and for being in close proximity to the chain of lakes, while Northeast Minneapolis is known most for its plethora of breweries and the historic St. Anthony Main.

 Meanwhile, you’ll find North Minneapolis and Southwest Minneapolis on their respective sides of the river.

-Every region has a plethora of neighborhoods each with their own vibe and cost of living.
+Every region has a number of neighborhoods each with its own vibe and cost of living.

 Let’s look at some rent pricing across the city.

 Many of the high-priced rental areas are densely clustered around the center of the city.

 Here’s about what each area is going to cost